lukejacksonn/hyperapp-firebase-auth/README.md

 </script>
 ```

-Add this snippet to your `index.html` **before** your hyperapp application code.
-This ensures that the Firebase API exists when the mixin loads.
-It is possible to `require` or `import` the Firebase library into your project, but the setup for this is out of the scope of this example.
+Add this snippet to your `index.html` **before** any of your hyperapp application code.
+This ensures that the Firebase API exists when the module loads.
 Once you are setup, visit the link below (replacing `${projectId}` with the projectId from your newly created Firebase project config) and `Enable` the `Email/Password` provider.

 ```
 https://console.firebase.google.com/project/${projectId}/authentication/providers
 ```

-That is all the back and front end configuration you need to do..
-Phew :sweat_smile:
+That is all the back and front end configuration you need to do.